mayflower/go-repro/README.md

 ### Headers

  Headers are transparently translated for all requests handled by the proxy.
-In particular, the following headers are handled:
+The following headers are handled:

   * `Location` for redirects
   * `Referer` for all requests